-A collaborative programme within which a variety of organisations contribute their specific knowledge and expertise to achieve a common objective: safe access to an uncensored Internet for people the world over.
+The Internet Protection Lab works with a variety of organisations that contribute their specific knowledge and expertise to achieve a common objective: safe access to an uncensored Internet for people the world over.
 So that across the globe, journalists, bloggers and activists can continue to share and receive important information without running the risk of being monitored, tracked down and persecuted.

 The Internet Protection Lab is made possible by the following organisations: